nimblecrm/api-docs/docs/contacts/metadata_api.rst

 All parameters are passed as JSON in request body.
 There is only single parameter for this method.

+**force**

-**force**: should API remove field even if it has associated field values?.
+    should API remove field even if it has associated field values?.
 Should be boolean value.

 Response
 """"""""""""""""""""""""""""